Last Updated on April 6, 2022 by Janine

 Where is Xalapa, Veracruz?

-Xalapa is located about 5 hours Southeast of Mexico City and about 1 hour from the port city of Veracruz on the gulf coast of Mexico.
+Xalapa is located about 5 hours Southeast of Mexico City and about 1 hour from the port city of Veracruz on the Gulf coast of Mexico.
 With an elevation of 4,600 feet, Xalapa sits in a cloud forest within the Sierra Madre Oriental mountain range.
 Surrounded by volcanoes and lush tropical forests, Xalapa is incredibly scenic!

-Arriving to Xalapa by Air
+Arriving in Xalapa by Air

-Xalapa’s nearest airport is the Veracruz International Airport which is 45 – 60 minutes away by car.
-Depending on where you are traveling from, arriving to Xalapa via Veracruz is a good option.
-The Veracruz airport is small and easy to navigate and the drive to Xalapa is really scenic!
+The Veracruz airport is small and easy to navigate, and the drive to Xalapa is really scenic!
 If you choose to rent a car, it can be done from the airport.
 If you wish to travel to Xalapa via bus, you will have to take a taxi to the nearest ADO station.
 A first class bus ticket to Xalapa will cost approximately $200 MXN.

 Click here to check fares to Veracruz!

-Arriving to Xalapa by Bus
+Getting to Xalapa by Bus

-Xalapa’s bus station is called CAXA (central de autobuses de Xalapa) and it is serviced by the ADO bus line.
-There are multiple buses to Xalapa daily that leave directly from Benito Juarez International Airport in Mexico City.
 There are also ADO buses to Xalapa leaving hourly from Mexico City’s TAPO station.
-A ticket for the airport shuttle bus will cost you approximately $670 MXN while a ticket from TAPO will cost between $200 – $700 MXN depending on which class of bus you opt for.
+A ticket for the airport shuttle bus will cost you approximately $670 MXN, while a ticket from TAPO will cost between $200 – $700 MXN, depending on which class of bus you opt for.

 Click here to learn more about Mexico’s bus systems!